How to Use the Qwik Spray System (W/ Pictures)

 Qwik spray gun

 1. Remove the VFI Qwik Spray Gun from the box and plastic bag.
 Remove the air regulator and air supply hose from the smaller box.
+Remove the plastic bag attached to the gun frame that contains instructions, the quick-connect hose coupling, and the gun handle.
+Read instructions that come with the gun for safe handling.

 Qwik spray gun parts